srsalina/Python-Lab/README.md

 # ALGORITHM FOR UPDATING FILES IN PYTHON

 ## Objective
-[Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+This project demonstrates how I used Python to modify the contents of a file.
+I was given a hypothetical task to update a text file identifying which hospital employees could access restricted information regarding patient records.
+This file, named allow_list.txt, contained a series of IP addresses that were allowed to access the aforementioned patient records.
+The end goal was to develop an algorithm that could parse through any similar file and remove IP addresses that should no longer be allowed to access sensitive information.
+To achieve this, I used Python to parse through the allow_list.txt file and remove IP addresses that should no longer have access.
+This hands-on experience was designed to deepen my understanding of Python scripting and file manipulation concerning security.

 ### Skills Learned
-[Bullet Points - Remove this afterwards]

 - Advanced understanding of SIEM concepts and practical application.
 - Proficiency in analyzing and interpreting network logs.